CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 (:math:`h_p` is still subject to a freeboard constraint, see below).
-Unlike in the level-ice parameterization, this use of :math:`pndasp` means that when drainage reduces pond volume, both pond area and depth decrease (in the level-ice parameterization just depth decreases).
-In the sealvl parameterization, pond aspect is calculated by:
+Unlike in the level-ice parameterization, this use of :math:`pndasp` means that when drainage reduces pond volume, both pond area and depth decrease; in the level-ice parameterization just depth decreases.
+In the sealvl parameterization, pond aspect is calculated by

 .. math::
    pndasp = h_{in}*(\rho_w - \rho_{si}) / (\rho_{fresh} * (a_{p,sl})^2 - 2 \rho_w * a_{p,sl} + \rho_w)